C4erries/wave-mq/README.md

 ## Project Status

+> ⚠️ Clustering, Raft, and follower replication are **experimental**.
+Expect breaking changes, resets during development, and behavior suitable only for demos/labs.
+Run with replication disabled (`-replication=false`) if you need a stable single-node broker.

 - Core single-node broker (storage, binary protocol, MQTT, consumer groups, HTTP UI/API) - implemented and suitable for local experiments and demos.
 - Topic metadata persistence (`metadata.log`) - implemented; topics and partitions survive broker restart and are recovered on startup.
 In clustered modes `metadata.log` should be viewed as a **local cache**; the controller’s view of the cluster is authoritative.
 - Cluster metadata layer (controller + `/api/cluster`) - implemented for single-node and small multi-broker clusters.
 A Raft-based controller is available via `-controller=raft` (single-node or multi-peer) and is currently an **experimental** clustered mode; `-controller=single` keeps the simpler in-memory controller.